cryptopavelsan/jup-fib-trading-bot/README.md

 # Jupiter Swap Fibonacci Trading Bot
 This trading bot swaps between two pairs buying and selling based on the side and defined Fibonacci range for buying and selling.
-It will sell above a certain Fib level and buy below it for the two selected tokens.
+It will sell above a certain Fib level and buy below it using a DCA trading strategy for the two selected tokens.
 Deviation from the levels/mean can be set to impact the size of the swap to help taking advantage of the local crest and trough within the time period.

 It utilizes Jupiter Aggregator, a swap aggregator on Solana using their SDK V4.
 It has built in rudimentary retry logic for failed transactions.